microsoft/sqlmlutils/README.md

 Windows:

-To obtain the version of R your server is currently using, please use this query
+To obtain the version of R your server is currently using, please use this query:
 ```
 EXEC sp_execute_external_script
 @language = N'R'